samuelchl/MultiTargetQpadm/README.md

 The other files are just different attempts to do the same thing

 Be aware of the path of the input datasets in the beginning of the scripts and the paths of the output also in the scripts

+# dynamic right + dynamic left

+Same as previous category

+generate data with comboMultiRightLeftTargets.R

+and generate plot with MultiRightGeneratePlotFromCsvLargeData